 - 1. The oral problem-solving examination will be held Week 17.
 A specific date and time will be assigned later in the term. - 2.
 Questions to be used during the actual oral exam will be reviewed at the end of each PBL situation.
 This will provide you opportunity to practice the questions and review your responses with the tutor. - 3.
 Examination questions are listed in Appendix C, the marking format in Appendix D. - 4.
 The oral problem-solving exam is 30% of the final course mark. - 5.
-The oral exam must be completed to achieve a mark for the course.
+A 50% mark on the oral exam is required to pass the course.